-The Database Engine does not have a predefined limit on either the number of FOREIGN KEY constraints a table can contain that reference other tables, or the number of FOREIGN KEY constraints that are owned by other tables that reference a specific table.
-Nevertheless, the actual number of FOREIGN KEY constraints that can be used is limited by the hardware configuration and by the design of the database and application.
+The Database Engine doesn't have a predefined limit on the number of FOREIGN KEY constraints a table can contain that reference other tables.
+The Database Engine also doesn't limit the number of FOREIGN KEY constraints owned by other tables that reference a specific table.
+However, the actual number of FOREIGN KEY constraints used is limited by the hardware configuration, and by the design of the database and application.
 A table can reference a maximum of 253 other tables and columns as foreign keys (outgoing references).
-SQL Server 2016 (13.x) increases the limit for the number of other table and columns that can reference columns in a single table (incoming references), from 253 to 10,000.
+SQL Server 2016 (13.x) and later increases the limit for the number of other tables and columns that can reference columns in a single table (incoming references), from 253 to 10,000.
 (Requires at least 130 compatibility level.)
 The increase has the following restrictions:

 - Greater than 253 foreign key references are supported for DELETE and UPDATE DML operations.
-MERGE operations are not supported.
+MERGE operations aren't supported.

 - A table with a foreign key reference to itself is still limited to 253 foreign key references.

-- Greater than 253 foreign key references are not currently available for columnstore indexes, memory-optimized tables, or Stretch Database.
+- Greater than 253 foreign key references aren't currently available for columnstore indexes, memory-optimized tables, or Stretch Database.

-FOREIGN KEY constraints are not enforced on temporary tables.
+FOREIGN KEY constraints aren't enforced on temporary tables.

 If a foreign key is defined on a CLR user-defined type column, the implementation of the type must support binary ordering.
 For more information, see CLR User-Defined Types.